 How to Choose the Right Call Monitoring Software

 Start by defining your primary use case.
+If you want the AI to resolve repetitive Shopify support calls and still log every one for review, start with Ringly.io.
 If you need marketing attribution, CallRail or CallTrackingMetrics are strong choices.
-For customer support quality assurance, consider Zendesk or Talkdesk.
+For customer support quality assurance on a human team, consider Zendesk or Talkdesk.
 Sales teams should look at CloudTalk or Dialpad.

 Evaluate integration requirements.
 Check whether the tool connects with your existing CRM, helpdesk, or marketing platforms.
 Most tools on this list offer integrations with Salesforce, HubSpot, and Zendesk.